abshirahmed/ProjectEuler/README.md

 # ProjectEuler
-Here I have created a reprository of my progress completing Project Euler's challenges taken from https://projecteuler.net
+Here I have created a reprository containing my progress completing Project Euler's challenges taken from https://projecteuler.net

 I aim to go through these challenges, improving my coding skills and sharing my progress with those who may be interested.